Sleep and Crying

 Never shake your baby!
 Shaking can hurt your baby's brain and may cause death (Shaken Baby Syndrome).
 No child at any age should be shaken.

 Babies have a regular fussy period which can sometimes happen in the late afternoon or evening.
-It can start at about age two to three weeks, may increase until about six weeks and goes away by three to four months.
+It usually starts at about age 2 to 3 weeks, peaks at 6 to 8 weeks and lessens by 3 to 4 months.